 Here’s what you need to work on aside from usability and targeting to build your brand:

 - Content.
 Make high-quality professional images of your products from appealing angles.
-Write persuasive copy explaining why your products are worth buying and using.
-Make clear call-to-actions: it’s a crucial element for getting people converted into customers.
+Write a persuasive copy explaining why your products are worth buying and using.
+Make clear calls-to-action: it’s a crucial element for getting people converted into customers.

 - Social proof.
 Add social proof — good feedback and reviews on your website.
 It is an excellent idea for dispelling doubts of customers who are yet hesitating to purchase.

 - Multiple channels.
 Represent your company on various marketing channels like email, SMS, social media, and chatbots.
 Choose only those channels that are relevant and convenient for your target audience.
 Read more about multichannel marketing here.

 Automate repetitive tasks that your support or sales team takes care of.
 Onboarding, answering frequently asked questions, explaining product details — you can optimize all that.
 Here’s how.

 - Email marketing.
 Send welcome emails, onboarding drip campaigns, and abandonment shopping cart emails.
 Send these and other kinds of trigger emails with SendPulse for free.

 - Chatbot marketing.
 Use a chatbot to help users 24/7 and make the living of your support team a little bit easier.
 For instance, a chatbot can help users with booking a room at the hotel or assist with getting acquainted with the services your company provides.
 It is also a way to move users down the sales funnel towards the exact product they need.

 - Push notifications.
 Web push notifications help to inform your audience about new offers and news connected with your brand.

 - SMS marketing.
 SMS marketing is a way to initiate flash sales, contests, and share coupons to encourage local people to make a purchase.